PortablePixels/bk1/today.md

 * Message history plugin
 * figure out how to handle conversation timeouts / status on new connection (IE, when I connect, i want to resume convo, not always restart... but sometimes I DO want to timeout and do something else)
+* strongly review the parameters and call-style of features for sanity. do we need all those parameters?
+Are fields named appropriately?
+Etc.
+* and sessions.
+Is this happening in the right way?

 5/29